Lyman Gaumer was born on Feb. 20, 1819 in Ohio, the son of Jacob and Elizabeth (Sturtz) Gaumer Jr.

 Son Harvey Allen "Harve" Browning (1871- ? ) was born on Jan.
 9, 1871.
 When he was age 29 and unmarried in 1900, he lived with his widowed mother and six younger siblings on the home farm, and earned income sawing lumber.
 He married and had two known children, Mary Louise Browning and James Browning.
 They were longtime farmers and lived in Sonora, OH.
 In 1943, he purchased a house from Vietta Doughty and relocated to near Adamsville in 1946.
 Harvey suffered a cerebral hemorrghage and on July 15, 1951 was admitted to the Zane Rest Home in Zanesville, and died there 13 days later on July 28, 1951, at the age of 80.
 Interment was in New Hope Lutheran Church Cemetery.

 Daughter Melinda Jane "Jennie" Browning (1874-1954) was born on Jan.
-27, 1874 in Coshocton County.
-As a young woman, she worked as a sales lady in a dry goods store.
-In 1901, at about the age of 27, she wedded J. Ernest McCoy ( ? -1932).
-The couple produced one son, Ernest Browning McCoy.
+25 (or 27), 1874 in Coshocton County.
+As a young woman, she worked as a sales clerk in a dry goods store.
+On March 6, 1901, at about the age of 27, she wedded Jarrette "Ernest" McCoy (Sept.
+17, 1874-1932), a native of Connellsville, Fayette County, PA and the son of James A. and Margaret G. (Jarrette) McCoy.
+Rev. Dr. S.A.
+Fisher officiated at the nuptials ceremony.
+The couple produced one son, Ernest Browning "Ernie" McCoy.
 They lived in Detroit in 1930 and were members of the Presbyterian Church.
 Sadly, Ernest died in 1932, the year their son was married.
 Jennie moved to Ann Arbor and was there in 1946.
 She eventually returned to Ohio and, in 1954, had an address of West Lafayette.
 She died in the home of her sister Bess Porteus at the age of 80 on Dec.
 4, 1954.
 Rev. C.H.
 Heinlein led the funeral services in West Lafayette.
 Her remains then were transported to New Jersey for burial in the town of Caldwell.
 An obituary was published in the Zanesville Times Recorder.

 Daughter Eleanor Olive Browning (1878-1918) was born on May 31, 1878 in Coshocton County, OH.
 In June 1916, she wedded Edgar R. Griffith ( ? - ? ) of Adamsville, by the hand of Rev. A.V.
 Ault.
 The Griffiths lived in the Zanesville area.
 At the age of 39, suffering from chronic appendicitis and fibroids on her uterus, Eleanor was admitted to Bethesda Hospital in Zanesville.
 She underwent surgery but tragically went into shock and died on Nov.
 1, 1918.
 Her sister Viola was the informant for the death certificate.
 Burial was in the Baptist Church Cemetery in Adamsville.
 In November 1922, Edgar secured work and moved to Toledo.

-Daughter Viola Browning (1881- ? ) was born in October 1881 in Coshocton County.
-She bore a son, Gordon Browning.
+Daughter Mary L. Viola Browning (1881- ? ) was born on Oct.
+16, 1881 in Coshocton County.
+Dr. Alonzo M. Henderson assisted in the birth.
+As a young woman, not married, she bore a son, Gordon Browning.
 In 1900, she was a clerk in a local post office in the county.
 She was united in matrimony with Albert Spragg ( ? -1933).
 Viola was a longtime member of the Good Hope Lutheran Church in Adamsville and the local Order of Eastern Star.
 She dwelled with her mother in 1930 and endured the death of her husband in 1933.
 She lived on East Pike near Adamsville in 1946.
 Her health failing, she was admitted to Coshocton City Hospital in November 1946 and died there at the age of 65.
 Burial was in Adamsville Baptist Cemetery.

-Daughter Bess Browning (1885- ? ) was born in April 1885 in Coshocton County.
+Daughter Bess P. Browning (1885- ? ) was born on April 18, 1885 in Coshocton County.
+Dr. Alonzo M. Henderson assisted in the birth.
 She was joined in wedlock with Edward Porteus (1884-1919), son of Robert Porteus.
 They bore a son, Roy "Edward" Porteus.
 They resided in West Lafayette, OH.
 Tragedy struck in February 1919 when Edward contracted a deadly case of pneumonia and passed away.
 Relatives including Bess's mother traveled to attend the funeral in West Lafayette Cemetery.
 Bess remained in West Lafayette for decades.

-Daughter Myrville Browning (1889-1962) was born on June 27, 1889 in Salem Township, Muskingum County.
-At the age of 25, on Feb.
-24, 1915, she married James H. McCormick (1894-1974), son of W. "Lytle" and Minnie C. (Hamilton) McCormick.
+Daughter Myrville I. Browning (1888-1962) was born on June 27, 1888 in Salem Township, Muskingum County.
+Dr. Alonzo M. Henderson assisted in the birth.
+At the age of 26, on Feb.
+24, 1915, she married 22-year-old farmer James H. McCormick (1894-1974), son of W. "Lytle" and Minnie C. (Hamilton) McCormick.
+Rev. Ault officiated.
 Their home in 1926 was in Beulah, CO and in 1930 was in Wetmore, CO.
 By 1946, they had moved back to Adamsville, where he worked for the Ohio Department of Highways.
 Myrville was an officer with the Faithful Workers Class of the Adamsville United Methodist Church.
 James died at home at 1400 Newark Road at the age of 80 on Jan.
 12, 1974.
 Rev. Chester Rupert officiated at the funeral service, with pallbearers including Fred Henry, Paul Fisher, Gordon Browning, Donald Shirer, Richard Williams and H. James.
 The Zanesville Times Recorder published an obituary.
 Myrville lived to the ripe age of 90.
 Toward the end, she became a resident of the Muskingum County Home.
 She died on Sept.
 25, 1978.

 ~ Daughter Amanda Gaumer ~